mzy2240/ESA/tests/README.rst

 Use this directory to store other data needed for testing.

-ltc_filter.aux
+area_filter.aux
 --------------

-PowerWorld auxiliary file that defines a filter which obtains only LTC type transformers.
+PowerWorld auxiliary file that defines a filter which obtains only buses in the east area.
 Used for testing ProcessAuxFile, and is also a useful template for defining filters in aux files.

 README.rst